Biography of Ingo Maurer

 Oribe Award, Japan - 2005

-Royal Designer of Industry (honorary title) by the Royal Society of Arts, London - 2006
+Royal Designer of Industry (honorary title) awarded by the Royal Society of Arts, London - 2006

 Honorary doctorate, Royal College of Art, London - 2009

-Kölner Klopfer, by the students of the Köln International School of Design - 2010
+Cologne Klopfer, by students of the Cologne International School of Design - 2010

 Compasso d'Oro of the Italian Association for Industrial Design ADI, Career category - 2019